ibm-cloud-architecture/refarch-cloudnative-spring-config/README.md

 ## Netflix OSS on Bluemix - Spring Cloud Config

 #### Description
-  This project contains a packaged [Config](https://github.com/ibm-cloud-architecture/refarch-cloudnative-spring-config) config server for use in a [Netflix OSS](http://netflix.github.io/)-based microservices architecture.
+  This project contains a packaged [Spring Config](https://github.com/ibm-cloud-architecture/refarch-cloudnative-spring-config) config server for use in a [Netflix OSS](http://netflix.github.io/)-based microservices architecture.
 This enables individual microservices to be configured dynamically.
   The repository builds the config server component into a runnable JAR that can either be used directly in Cloud Foundry or built into a Docker image (with the [Dockerfile](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-zuul/blob/master/docker/Dockerfile) provided).